 An effective alcohol program must help a person make changes in their overall lifestyle, not just learn to live with their problems.
 In many cases of alcohol addiction, the addict has been socializing with other people who drink.
 He or she has been covering up issues that need to be dealt with by consuming alcohol.
 Unless a person has the opportunity and guidance to eliminate the old lifestyle and build new, alcohol-free patterns of living and dealing with problems, the recovering alcoholic may just go back to old patterns.

-In-depth alcohol recovery involves gaining a fresh perception of one's life, that enables one to leave foggy, impaired feelings behind.
-The Narconon alcohol recovery program accomplishes this improvement two ways: The Narconon New Life Detoxification Program and the Communication and Perception Course.
+In-depth alcohol recovery involves gaining a fresh perception of one’s life, that enables one to leave foggy, impaired feelings behind.
+The Narconon drug and alcohol rehabilitation program accomplishes this improvement two ways: The Narconon New Life Detoxification and the Objectives.
+The Objectives are Narconon’s specifically tailored procedures which help individuals to become stable in the present, rather than dwelling in the past.

 Many recovering substance abusers feel so bad about the many dishonest or criminal actions they took while they were addicts that it can be hard to let go of them.
 But a happy, drug-free life does not include carrying around terrible guilt burdens.
 Any alcoholism treatment program must get a recovering alcoholic through this part of recovery as well.
 Guilt must be released and the recovering addict must have a chance to repair the relationships they have damaged while drinking.